mevellea/telegram_menu/README.md

 Features:

 * Menu navigation using tree structure, unlimited depth
-* Support for sending pictures (local file or url), stickers, notifications, webapps and polls
+* Support for sending pictures (local file or url), stickers, documents, audio, video, voice, albums, notifications, webapps and polls
+* Rich polls: quiz mode, multiple answers, anonymity and configurable lifetime
+* Emoji reactions on messages (`ButtonType.REACTION`)
+* Copy-to-clipboard buttons (`ButtonType.COPY`)
+* Animated message effects and link-preview control
+* Bot command menu and chat menu button configuration
 * Session manager with multiple users connecting to the same bot
 * Messages can read text input from the keyboard
 * Automatic deletion of messages when configurable timer has expired
 * Integration of HTML formatting + emojis

+> **_[2026] NOTE:_** version 3.1.0 adds new button/media types (reactions, copy buttons, documents/audio/video/voice, albums), rich polls, message effects, link-preview control and bot command/menu helpers, leveraging Bot API 9.x available in python-telegram-bot 22.x.
+>
 > **_[2025] NOTE:_** version 3.0.0 targets Python 3.10+ and python-telegram-bot 22.x.
 Use a 2.x release for older interpreters.
 >
 > **_[2023-01] NOTE:_** asyncio support was added in version 2.0.0.
 Previous versions use the oldest non-asynchronous version of python-telegram-bot and are not compatible.